 - If they don’t want to talk, tell them you are there to listen if they want to talk at a later date.
 You can refer them to other sources of support such as Occupational Health, your Employee Assistance Programme, staff counselling, professional advice services, such as Samaritans, SANELine, Mind, Anxiety UK etc.

 - Another helpful tool is the Stress Bucket, an explanatory video can be seen here.
 This is a great tool and it doesn’t diagnose or scare people.
 It simply gets them talking about what might be going on for them and the solutions they want to take forward.

 - If they do open up to you, then talk about what workplace adjustments could be made for them.
-This could be adjusting working hours, working from home two days a week, finding them a quiet working space.
-Workplace adjustments do not have to be expensive, they enable people to stay in work and be as productive as possible.
-It shaped by the staff member and manager jointly.
+From adjusting working hours, working from home two days a week, or finding them a quiet working space.
+Workplace adjustments do not have to be expensive.
+In fact they usually enable people to stay in work and be as productive as possible.
+Especially when shaped by the staff member and manager jointly.

 - Think about a Wellness Recovery Action Plan® (WRAP) or documenting the adjustments in a workplace adjustment “passport”.
 Mind also has a Wellness Action Plan example here.
 Remploy as part of Access to Work can also support your organisation with mental health mentoring.

 - Make sure WRAPs® or WAPs are reviewed updated and discussed in a positive way.
 If someone does have to take time off for being sick, then remember a phased return to work is key.
 Each organisation will have their own policy so do ask your HR team if you have any questions.